| |

 A Simple Start in Sewing

-13. Board games
+13. Board Games

 Board games are popular indoor activities.
 You can play traditional board games, like Monopoly and Battleship.
 Also, you can play certain games to work on an educational area, like math or reading.

 Oh, and jigsaw puzzles are super fun, too!
+Create a dedicated puzzle area where you can leave an ongoing project.

-14. Hide and seek
+14. Hide and Seek

 One of our go-to indoor activities for fun!
 Count up to 10 (or higher!) as your kids hide.
 The first person to be found becomes the seeker in the next game.

-15. Card Games for indoor winter activities
+15. Card Games

 Play simple card games like War and Go Fish!
 Try more complicated card games, like Crazy Eights, as your kids get accustomed to playing.